ibethus/webpserver/docs/architecture.md

                           WebPCodec.encodeImage(img, quality)
                           or encodeLosslessImage(img)
                                      │
-                              {uuid}.webp written to disk
+                              {stem}.webp written to disk
-                              UUID registered in CacheService
+                              stem registered in CacheService
 ```

+The filename stem is derived from the original upload name: lowercased, extension stripped, characters outside `[a-z0-9-.]` replaced with `-` (`FilenameUtils.sanitize`).

 ---